 If Tuesday's argument before the Supreme Court is any indication, a Michigan law prohibiting "preferential treatment" is on its way to being upheld by the United States Supreme Court.
-The law was held unconstitutional last year by a panel of judges on the United States Court of Appeals because, in their view, the primarily white electorate was taking away from minorities the benefits of an admissions policy that supported racial diversity in the state college ...
+The law was held unconstitutional last year by a panel of judges on the United States Court of Appeals because, in their view, the primarily white electorate was taking away from minorities the benefits of an admissions policy that supported racial diversity in the state college and university system.

 What do you call waiting for the end of a partial government shutdown while waiting to see if Congress raises the debt limit while waiting to see if Bay Area Rapid Transit workers strike and Alameda-Contra Costa Transit workers join them?
 Waiting for the apocalypses?
 Or: Bargaining bad.

 A national network reporter, during an interview about about the government shutdown, actually told me: "Democrats believe government should do some things.
 Republicans don't believe government should be doing anything."
 Where had we heard that characterization of the GOP?

 Some aspects of American agriculture are quite odd.
 For example, to meet a farmer these days, you don't need to venture out to the hinterland.
 Thousands of our farmers are city slickers.

 As video games grow ever more violent and realistic, the latest sign of "progress" is the arrival of female characters you can take into combat in the latest version of the war game "Call of Duty."

 The Republican Party is paying a steep price for the House Republicans' decision to follow Sen. Ted Cruz's self-destructive crusade to partially shut down the government in a reckless gambit to defund Obamacare.